 In general, shrubs that bloom between February and June should be pruned after they have finished blooming.
 All trees should be pruned now, when they are dormant and you are better able to see their structure.
 Ornamental grasses should have all of their foliage cut away to allow new growth to come through.
 Fruit trees are pruned to maximize their leaf area.
-An excellent free publication on how and when to prune is available from your local county Extension office (1-800-ASKUGA1)

-Early March is a great time to prune shrubs and get them ready for the next growing season.
+Mid-February through early March is a great time to prune shrubs and get them ready for the next growing season.
 Coming out of winter dormancy, shrubs are stimulated by the warm weather to grow rapidly.
 If you shorten branches now, the stubs will quickly be covered by new growth.